Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

 \subsection{Bayesian approach to analyzing sloppiness}

-In the context of model-data calibration, Bayesian inference provides a coherent statistical framework to estimate probability distributions for model parameters, constrained by the combination of data and prior beliefs \cite{Girolami2008,Choy2009}.
-Thus, if model-data calibration is recast as a Bayesian inference problem, the final estimates for the probability distribution of parameters $\bm{\theta}$, based on all of the data $\bm{y}$, is called the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$.
+In the context of \hltext{fitting models to data}, Bayesian inference provides a coherent statistical framework to estimate probability distributions for model parameters, constrained by the combination of data and prior beliefs \cite{Girolami2008,Choy2009}.
+Thus, if the model-data \hltext{fitting problem} is recast as a Bayesian inference problem, the final estimates for the probability distribution of parameters $\bm{\theta}$, based on all of the data $\bm{y}_\mathrm{obs}$, is called the posterior distribution $\pi(\bm{\theta}|\bm{y}_\mathrm{obs})$.
 To apply Bayesian inference, we require definition of both a likelihood function $\mathcal{L}(\bm{y}_{\mathrm{obs}}|\bm{\theta})$ and a prior distribution $p(\bm{\theta})$.
 An example of the former of these was defined in Eq.~\ref{eq:likelihood} (\ie Gaussian likelihood) while the latter of these represents the initial beliefs about the parameter values, which are often based on earlier studies, or in their absence, they are based on expert knowledge \cite{Choy2009,Banner2020}.
-Once both likelihood function and prior distribution are defined, Bayes' theorem is then used to obtain the posterior distribution, following \cite{Choy2009}
+Once both likelihood function and prior distribution are defined, Bayes' Theorem is then used to obtain the posterior distribution, following \cite{Gelman2013}